 We then walked to Salts Mill which is located right opposite the train station.
 Salts Mill, a former textile mill is now a thriving complex, housing an art gallery, shopping centre and restaurant.
 The original mill was built in 1853 by Sir Titus Salt.
 The Mill is home to many David Hockney paintings which are always of great interest to visitors.
 There are many other interesting art exhibits in the 1853 Gallery.
 There is a good variety of shops within the Mill and I especially enjoyed looking round Kath Libbert Jewellery Gallery.
-I do love a bit of sparkle !
+I do love a bit of sparkle!
 After a quick stop at Salts Diner for afternoon tea and crumpets, we left Salts Mill and headed back to the train station for the next leg of our trip.

 Jumping back on the train for a further thirty minutes, we headed to Skipton, a lovely market town situated in North Yorkshire.
 Skipton is known as the Gateway to the Yorkshire Dales and lies on the River Aire and the Leeds and Liverpool Canal.
 We actually walked along the Canal from the station to get to the centre of Skipton.
 This is such a lovely walk and it is only ten minutes into town from the station.

-As it was Saturday the town was bustling with locals and visitors alike, many of whom come just to visit the market which has gained a good reputation over the years.
+As it was Saturday, the town was bustling with locals and visitors alike, many of whom come just to visit the market which has gained a good reputation over the years.
 The market was in full flow as we arrived, with a wide variety of stalls, ranging from local food produce to clothes to pet beds.
-I bought myself a lovely print scarf for just £3 from a stall that sold the largest range of fashion scarves I had ever seen !
+I bought myself a lovely print scarf for just £3 from a stall that sold the largest range of fashion scarves I had ever seen!

 Reaching the end of High Street, we went to Skipton Castle which stands in a prominent position overlooking the town centre.
 Skipton Castle is over 900 years old and is one of the best preserved medieval castles in England.
 The Castle is well worth a visit and will interest both young and old.
-You can visit the Banqueting Hall, go to the dungeons and climb up to the Watch tower.
+You can visit the Banqueting Hall, go to the dungeons and climb up to the Watch Tower.
 There is an admission fee and all visitors receive a comprehensive Tour sheet which will help you enjoy your visit more.
 There is a lovely picnic area within the Castle and a tea room, but as we wanted to experience more of Skipton we headed back down the High Street to find an independent coffee shop.
 We found a little tea room called Three Sheep Tea Rooms where we enjoyed a lovely coffee and home made cake.

 After an exciting day yesterday I found myself eager to get out to continue my adventures by train.
 Maybe I have been watching too many travel programmes or maybe it is my age, but I find myself lately trying to pack as much into my days as I can.
-I feel it is a beautiful world out there and I am so keen to explore it and to create lots of new memories.
+It is a beautiful world out there and I am so keen to explore it and to create lots of new memories.
 With that in mind I got up early and set off with a plan of exciting times ahead.

 Leaving Leeds station with just a quick ten minute journey we arrived at Headingley Station in anticipation of our visit to Kirkstall Abbey and Museum.
 Kirkstall Abbey is just a fifteen minute walk from Headingley Station.

 The Abbey is one of the best preserved Cistercian monasteries in the country set on the River Aire.
 It is surrounded by lovely parkland and picnic areas.
-The abbey was founded around 1152 but was dissolved in 1538 by Henry 8th.
+The abbey was founded around 1152 but was dissolved in 1538 by Henry the eighth.
 There is a fabulous visitor centre showing the history of the Abbey which is also attached to a well stocked gift shop.
 Entry to the Abbey is free.
 The grounds and parkland surrounding the Abbey are also free and regular concerts, farmers markets and other events are held here.
 The Abbey itself is a wonderful and atmospheric place to walk around.
 There is something quite eerie but relaxing about walking round an ancient ruin, even in the bright sunshine.

 A leisurely fifteen minute train journey heading further north brought us to the lovely village of Pannal, just outside Harrogate.